dhawkinson/TH11-RestAPI/README.md

         * When I make a request to the GET /api/users route with the correct credentials, the corresponding user document is returned
         * When I make a request to the GET /api/users route with the invalid credentials, a 401 status error is returned
 3. Course routes
     * When returning a single course for the GET /api/courses/:courseId route, use Mongoose deep population to return only the fullName of the related user on the course model and each review returned with the course model.
-Example user object returned:
-         { "_id": "wiubfh3eiu23rh89hcwib", "fullName": "Sam Smith" }